 Lemongrass is native to Sri Lanka and South India.
 They grow best in subtropical regions.

-Lemongrass generally grows fast in open fields but they can be grown in a pot/container.
+Lemongrass generally grows fast in open fields but it can be grown in a pot or container.

 You can grow them in a plastic tub as well.
 Keep in mind size of the container is big when you plant them in a container.
 Growing them in a small place reduces their proper growth.

-You can lemongrass in cold climate, you will need to grow them in containers so that you can move them one place to another when the temperature changes.
+You can grow lemongrass in a cold climate too, you will need to grow them in containers so that you can move the containers indoors when the temperature falls.

-Use lemongrass to give a citrus flavor to your dishes.
-It does not just add citrus flavor, it is beneficial for health too.
+Use lemongrass stems to give a citrus flavor to your dishes.
+It does not just add citrus flavor, lemongrass has many benefits for health too.

 Lemongrass will germinate within a couple of weeks.
 Keep the seeds moist and in a warm spot until they germinate.
 Transplant them to a container when they’re about five to six inches tall, and space them about 2-3 inches apart to make sure they’ll have plenty of space for good root growth.

 Lemongrass seeds are tiny and hairy just like any other grass seeds.
-It has a tough covering which requires warm and humidity to tear down.
+It has a tough covering that requires warmth and humidity to tear down.

-One disadvantage of growing lemongrass from seeds is that it takes time to mature and requires more effort.
+One disadvantage of growing lemongrass from seeds is that it takes time to grow the full length and requires more effort.

 Grow Lemongrass indoors from Stalks

-Lemongrass is easy to grow from stalks.
-If you can not find plants from a nursery, You can use lemongrass stalks from the supermarket.
+Lemongrass propagation from stalk cutting is easy.
+If you can not find new plants from a nursery to buy, You can grow new plants from store-bought lemongrass stalks.

-While cutting the stalks make sure to go low below the soil line and include the lemongrass base node which ultimately helps for propagation.
+While cutting the stalks make sure to go low below the soil line and include the lemongrass base node from where new roots will arise.

 Keep the stalks in water for a couple of weeks.
-Change the water after two to three days to keep the freshness.
-It does not let the stalks to rot.
+Change the water after two to three days to keep the freshness and avoid fungus growth.
+It does not let the stalks rot.

-You will see some small white outgrowths propagating, these are young roots as shown in the above photograph.
+You will see some small white outgrowths coming out from the node, these are young roots as shown in the above photograph.

-Lemongrass loves sun and hot moisture weather.
+Lemongrass loves hot and humid weather.
 Think about how they grow best in subtropical regions.
-They soil you choose for lemongrass should not be soggy.
+The soil you choose for lemongrass should not be soggy.
 Use clay soil with heavy compost or rotted manure and mix them to get the perfect soil for lemongrass.

 You can prepare the compost manure by yourself in your backyard.
-Dig a pit size of not more than one feet.
-Use your kitchen vegetable waste and dead plants from your garden.
+Dig a pit size of not more than one foot.
+Use your kitchen’s vegetable waste and dead plants from your garden.
 Layer them one by one in the pit and close the pit with soil and leave them for six to eight months.
-You can take help of this detailed article by wikihow on making a compost pit.
+You can take the help of this detailed article on wikiHow on making a compost pit.